j5155/Documentation/src/localization/threeWheelImu.md

-# Setting Up Your Three Wheel Localizer with IMU
+# Setting Up Your Three Wheel IMU Localizer

 ## Prerequisites
 * Three odometry wheels connected to motor encoder ports on a hub.